Last Updated on June 11, 2021 by Oddmund Groette

 Perhaps surprisingly, the ADX improves many trading strategies.
 We write surprisingly because very few indicators really work.

-Let’s add an ADX filter to the RSI criteria.
+Let’s add an ADX filter to the indicator above.

 What are we looking for?
 Are we looking for a high ADX reading or a low one?
 If we look at the first graph of this article, we observe that the ADX seems to oscillate up and down.
 This means trends are hard to find.
 Thus, we add the criteria that ADX for n-days must be higher than x.
 We sell when today’s close is higher than yesterday’s high.